The Benefits Of Selling Your Fixer-Upper To A Cash Buyer

 Making your home attractive to potential home buyers is necessary for a top-dollar sale.
 Cosmetic issues like wall color, replacing appliances, and chipped floors are cheap and might not hinder a sale.
 Yet, structural defects are expensive repairs that still must be made.

 Sometimes, the most major repairs only surface after a thorough home inspection.

 “Every house has defects,” Jack M. Guttentag, Professor of Finance at the University of Pennsylvania states.
 “Some obvious and some hidden.”

 When attempting to sell a house fast with repairs, you need to consider these hard-to-find repairs and what it might mean to a buyer.
 Most buyers aren’t willing to pay the desired asking price on the assumption that everything they can’t see is in peak condition.

 In many cases, it’s easier to sell a house fast with repairs.
 But how do you make structural repairs without bleeding your wallet dry?
 Some sellers utilize contractors.
 Many contractors are equipped to handle minor damage and short renovations.
 Too many, though, have transformed beautiful homes into ugly Frankenhouses.

 CNN Money’s staff writer Les Christie says Frankenhouses are homes that feature renovated eyesores.
 Some of these are “pipes running through living rooms and bedrooms strung together like garlic cloves”.

 Do you want to fix those major structural defects like replacing your roof, deck, or septic system?
-It’l mean shelling out thousands of dollars before even listing your home.
+It will mean shelling out thousands of dollars before even listing your home.